powerunit/powerunit-extensions-exceptions/README.md

 #### Define global ExceptionMapper

-_Since version 2.2.0, it is possible to define a default exception mappers by using service loader._
+It is possible to define a default exception mappers by using service loader.

 By default, the exception are wrapped in a `WrappedException`.
 This behaviour may be change by implementing the required `ExceptionMapper` and register them as _service implementation_.